Driver's License Suspension

 - Pay the full balance of the total monthly obligation due for the 90-day period prior to the date the agency sent the pre-suspension notice.

-If an obligor meets one of these reinstatement criteria, the CSEA will reinstate the driver's license.
-Obligors can then visit the BMV to complete their driver's licenses reinstatement process.
-The BMV charges a $25.00 fee for reinstating the driver's license at the regional service center office located at 1583 Alum Creek Drive in Columbus.
-Reinstatement at a deputy registrar's office is now also possible upon payment of an additional $10.00 service fee.
+The BMV charges a $25.00 reinstatement fee at the regional service center office located at 1583 Alum Creek Drive in Columbus.
+Reinstatement at a deputy registrar's office is also possible upon payment of an additional $10.00 service fee ($25.00 plus $10.00).
+For more information about the BMV fees, go to https://www.bmv.ohio.gov/susp-fees-payment.aspx .